ToolJet/ToolJet/docs/versioned_docs/version-2.33.0/how-to/use-s3-presigned-url-to-upload-docs.md

 ## Get the Buckets

-- Once the data source is connected successfully, go to the query manager and **Run** the **getBuckets** query.
-The operation selected in the getBuckets query is **List Buckets** which will fetch an array of all the buckets.
+- Once the data source is connected successfully, go to the query manager and **Run** the *getBuckets* query.
+The operation selected in the *getBuckets* query is **List buckets**, which will fetch an array of all the buckets.

   <div style={{textAlign: 'center'}}>